Aung Zaw (editor): Personal

 Aung Zaw studied Botany at Yangon University in Rangoon, Burma (now Yangon, Myanmar).
 In 1988, at the age of 20, he was arrested at the Hlaing Campus of Yangon University during a student rally to protest the socialist regime of Ne Win.
 He was then detained for 10 days in the Insein prison.
 Before leaving his home country, he was a part of the Insein Literary Circle (အင်းစိန်စာပေဝိုင်း) Aung Zaw fled to Bangkok, Thailand where he would start The Irrawaddy, a news publication named after Myanmar's largest river.
 The publication later moved to Chiang Mai in 1995–96.

-Career

 Aung Zaw, founder and editor of The Irrawaddy, began publication of the news magazine, and formed the Burma Information Group, in exile from Thailand in 1993.
 He operated out of Thailand for nearly two decades before being invited to return to Myanmar in 2012.
 Aung Zaw took The Irrawaddy online in 2001, but it was not readily available to Myanmar readers until 2011 due to online censorship.
 In 2014, The Irrawaddy launched its first printed publication in Myanmar.
 The printed publication was short lived and last printed in January 2016.